llanterme/java-ai-agents/DESIGN.md

 **Benefits**: Learn user preferences and brand voice over time

-This design balances simplicity with extensibility, providing a solid foundation for production deployment while enabling future enhancements.
+This design balances simplicity with extensibility, providing a solid foundation for production deployment.
+The addition of real-time web search capabilities and optimized timeout configurations demonstrates the system's evolution toward more intelligent and reliable AI-powered content generation.